-3.6.2 Submerged vegetation
+3.6.2 Submerged vegetation monitored annually

-In August, submerged vegetation is monitored.
+The annual monitoring of the submerged vegetation takes place in August.
 The method to be used for the macrophyte studies is a transect investigation to obtain a relatively good overall description of submerged macrophyte distribution, density and diversity.
-The macrophyte diversity is very low and only 2/3 species/taxa are found in the monitored lakes: Callitriche hamulata (intermediate water-starwort), moss and in 2018 Myriophyllum alterniflorum (alternate water-milfoil) was found in Badesø close to the river outlet from Langesø.
+The macrophyte diversity is very low and only 2-3 species/taxa are found in the monitored lakes: Callitriche hamulata (intermediate water-starwort), moss and in 2018 Myriophyllum alterniflorum (alternate water-milfoil) was found in Badesø close to the river outlet from Langesø.